zaynsafar/android_wallet_api/CONTRIBUTING.md

 ## Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-The "Monero Maintainer Team" is defined in this document as the following users:
-- fluffypony
-- moneromooo
-- hyc

 ## Goals